bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.md

 - `value`: ValueType
   > shortcut to this.top?.value
 - top?: BranchIF<ValueType>.
-  > while any tree with an initial value will have a top there are some
+  > while any $tree with an initial value will have a top there are some
-  > circumstances where the tree may be "without branches" -- if validators disallowed all submissions, or there is no initial parameter.
+  > circumstances where the $tree may be "without branches" -- if validators disallowed all submissions, or there is no initial parameter.
 - `next(nextValue: ValueType, cause?: string): void
-  > sets the value of the tree to the defined overwrite; may throw if validators present.
+  > sets the value of the $tree to the defined overwrite; may throw if validators present.
-- `mutate(mutator: ({value, seed, branch, tree}) => newValue, seed?, name?)
+- `mutate(mutator: ({value, seed, branch, $tree}) => newValue, seed?, name?)
-  > pass a function that will produce a new value for the tree.
+  > pass a function that will produce a new value for the $tree.
 - `valueAt(time: number) // the value of the branch "in history" at (or just before) the given time
-- `validate(value: ValueType) : {isValid, value, tree, error?: string}
+- `validate(value: ValueType) : {isValid, value, $tree, error?: string}
   > if you want to "test an input" before committing it to state,
   > validate tries the value against any validators; doesn't throw,
   > but returns feedback in a handy object